fabianlee/docker-flask-hello-world-web/README.md

 # Summary
-Pyton flask web server running by default on port 8000 that is intended for testing containers, especially from Kubernetes
+Python flask web server running by default on port 8000 that is intended for testing containers, especially from Kubernetes

 # Environment variables